kg4zow/remarkable.jms1.info/src/templates/index.md

     The icons are actually characters being shown from a "web font" file.
 The file is `/usr/share/remarkable/webui/fonts/icomoon.woff`.

-    * [reMarkable Wiki](https://remarkablewiki.com/tips/templates) has a list of the iconCode values used in system 2.3.0.16
+    * [reMarkable Wiki](https://remarkablewiki.com/tips/templates) has a list of the iconCode values used in system 2.3.0.16.
+It looks like the same file is being used in later versions, at least up to 3.0.5.56 (which is what was on my tablet when I received it).

-* `landscape` = whether template shows up in landscape mode
+* `landscape` = whether template is meant for landscape mode (i.e. tablet rotated 90&deg;)

     * defaults to `false`
-    * not sure if setting this `true` makes it *not* show up in portrait mode
+    * not sure what setting this to `true` actually *does* yet

 * `categories` = which tabs in the "template chooser" UI should "contain" this template.
 The same template can appear in multiple tabs.

-The "All" tab doesn't need to be listed because it already contains every template listed in the file.
+    * The "All" tab doesn't need to be listed because it already contains every template listed in the file.
+    * Not sure what happens if you add a name which isn't one of the built-in tabs.

 ### Restarting the reMarkable Software